-As a result of the 2017 survey feedback, Gwydir Shire Council has formed a Gwydir Youth Council so that the young people of the Shire have a voice when it comes to planning and implementing programs and events for their communities.
-This will empower and engage young people across the Shire with the vision of a strong and vibrant community that they have contributed to through consultation and planning.
+As a result of feedback from the 2017 survey, Gwydir Shire Council established the Gwydir Youth Council, providing young people in the Shire with a platform to have their voices heard.
+This initiative aimed to empower and engage youth across the Shire, fostering a strong and vibrant community shaped by their ideas, input, and involvement in planning and decision-making.